OxBryte/coin-flip-betting/README.md

 ## How to Play

 1. **Connect Your Wallet** - Click "Connect Wallet" and select your preferred wallet (MetaMask, WalletConnect, etc.)
+   - Your account is automatically created with 1,000 starting points
-2. **Set Your Bet Amount** - Choose from preset amounts or enter a custom value
+2. **Set Your Bet Amount** - Choose from preset amounts (10, 50, 100, 500) or enter a custom value in points
 3. **Select Your Side** - Click on Heads 🟡 or Tails ⚪️
 4. **Flip the Coin** - Click the "Flip Coin!" button
-5. **Win or Lose** - If the coin lands on your chosen side, you win!
+5. **Instant Payouts** - If you win, you instantly receive 2x your bet amount in points!
+Your points are updated immediately in the database.

 ## Wallet Support